misiektoja/instagram_monitor/docs/usage.md

 For direct Docker, assign a stable container name with `--name instagram-monitor` when starting it then use `docker kill --signal SIGUSR1 instagram-monitor`.

 A local Windows process supports only a limited signal set.
-Linux containers can receive the Docker signals above even when Docker Desktop runs on Windows.
+Linux containers can receive the Docker signals above when a Docker-compatible runtime runs them on Windows.

 <a id="coloring-log-output-with-grc"></a>
 ## Coloring Log Output with GRC